CodeYourFuture/tech-products-demo/README.md

 ## Create a PR

-- Look through the backlog and select an un-blocked open feature to complete
+- Look through the [backlog][unblocked-features] and select an un-blocked open feature to complete
   - Think about how you can best demonstrate your skills - does the feature require shiny new UI, updates to the backend logic, or a mix of both?
 - Implement the feature you've selected, following the guidance in [`.github/CONTRIBUTING.md`][contributing]
   - Remember this is a simulation of working in the team - try to follow the patterns already established in the codebase